 The Mobile App Design Process: How to Design an App

 Designing an app has its unique challenges whether it is for a new or existing product.
 There are so many factors that must be looked at.
 With what seems like such a complicated process, it may be hard to keep track of all the steps.
-So what does this process actually look like?
+So what does this creating and designing an app actually look like?

 The Design Process